Argentine Revolution: Levingston's rule (1970–71)

 Faced with increasing opposition, in particular following the Cordobazo, General Onganía was forced to resign by the military junta, composed of the chiefs of the Army, the Navy and the Air Force.
 He was replaced by General Roberto M. Levingston, who, far from calling free elections, decided to deepen the Revolución Argentina.
 Levingston expressed the nationalist-developmentist sector of the Armed Forces, and was supported by the most intransigent military elements.
 He named the radical economist Aldo Ferrer as Minister of Economy.

-A coalition of political parties issued the statement known as La Hora del Pueblo, calling for free and democratic elections which would include the Justicialist Party.
+A coalition of political parties issued the statement known as La Hora del Pueblo ("Time of the People"), calling for free and democratic elections which would include the Justicialist Party.
 Under this pressure, Levingston was ousted by an internal coup headed by the Chief of Staff of the Armed Forces and strongman of the Revolución Argentina, General Alejandro Agustín Lanusse.